 Most frequently asked Oracle Service Bus (OSB) Interview Questions

 Ans: Service Result Caching is one of the options that you can use when you want to improve Oracle Service Bus performance.
-Service Result caching is used when we have business service which connects to external service which returns a somewhat static response.
-So by using Service Result Caching we don’t hit external service for the same request instead it will take the response from the cache which improve the OSB performance
+Service Result caching is used when we have a business service that connects to an external service that returns a somewhat static response.
+So by using Service Result Caching we don’t hit external service for the same request instead it will take the response from the cache which improves the OSB performance

 Ans: When there is an internal proxy call in OSB then we use "local" transport instead of HTTP.